ASPIRATION

 16 Waverly Avenue, #204 – Brooklyn, NY

-Through a poetic sunset light coming from the window, I intend to make people contemplate and reflect on the inequality of the capitalist system and the fundamentals of the American Dream.
+Aspiration is a contemplative site-specific installation by Diogo Montes.
+It invites the audience to reflect on the inequality of the capitalist system and the fundamentals of the American Dream.

 As an artist, I am interested in the complexities of people’s personalities, in what constitutes their identities, mostly from a cultural standpoint.
 I was born in Rio de Janeiro, Brazil, in 1979, and I moved to New York in 2010.
 In my multidisciplinary practice, I investigate the transformational effect that cultural dislocations can cause in individual identities.
 This exploration is profoundly influenced by my personal experience as an immigrant.
 Elements like repetition, cadence, and control, are obsessively recurrent in my art.
 Order and chaos, opposites at first, beautifully coexist under a tense harmony, almost unanimously, in my body of work.